jacky-lee/r1-connect-demo-Android/README.md

 #1.
 System Requirements
-The R1 Connect SDK supports all mobile and tablet devices running Android 2.2 and above.
+The R1 Connect SDK supports all mobile and tablet devices running Android 2.3 and above.
 The downloadable directory (see below "[a.
-Import Files](#a-import-files)") contains the library and headers of the R1 Connect SDK for Android.
+Import Files](#a-import-files)") contains the library of the R1 Connect SDK for Android.

 // TODO Update the download link above.

-The library supports the following architectures:

-*     	arm7
-*	arm7s
-*	arm64
-*	i386
-*	x86_64

-// TODO Yuriy - Verify the supporting architectures.

 #2.
 SDK Initialization